deck9/input/docs/introduction.md

 ## Getting Started

 Ready to take control of your forms and data?
-Check out our [Getting Started Section](/getting-started) to begin your journey with Input.
+Check out our [Quick Start Guide](/quick-start) to begin your journey with Input.